jackdesert/arscca/arscca/templates/help/scanner.md

 -  (Not working yet) To print all labels, Bar Coding -> Print Bar Codes for All Entries

-<h3>7a.
-Bar Coding Size</h3>
+### 7a.
+Bar Coding Size

 Click In BarCoding -> Bar Code Scanner Config

 In the upper right corner is "Bar Code Width".

-Do not type in the box: you must SELECT the new width.
+You must **select** a new width.
+If you merely type over that last one, it doesn't stick.

 Note this is not total width, it is more like "The width of a single character", and it's not clear what the units of measurement are.